 Now, for yourself, your spouse, and your family – do your best.

-Work together and you can be assured that it can help your marriage.
+Work together, and you can be assured that it can help your marriage.
 It’s never too late to realize that you made a mistake and that life is better if you have someone with you.
-Together with the “signs your marriage is worth saving” is the hope that everything will be better and happier.
+Together with the signs that your marriage is worth saving is the hope that everything will be better and happier.